mgear2/pg-forum/README.md

 # postgresApp
-Instructions for use:
+INSTRUCTIONS FOR USE:
-Built for python 3.x+
+Built for python 3.7
 Built to utilize pipenv.
 If pipenv is not installed, type "pip install pipenv".
 Credentials are held in the database.ini file.
 This file should be modified accordingly by the user before running the app.
 From the root directory, type "pipenv install".
 Any dependencies will be installed.